iobis/bioeco-docs/docs/index.md

   <img width="70%" height="70%" src="images/readiness_levels.png">
 </p>

+#### 3.6 GOOS EOV subvariables, non-BioEco EOVs and EBVs

-Additional measurements taken/ observations made of the main EOV (BioEco EOV sub-variables, as well as Physics, Biochemistry, and Cross-disciplinary EOVs) can be provided under <span style="color:gray;">**GOOS Essential Ocean Variable (EOV) subvariables**</span> and <span style="color:gray;">**GOOS Essential Ocean Variables (EOVs): Physics, Biochemistry, and Cross-disciplinary**</span>.
-Choose from the drop-down selection and add as many rows of sub-variables as needed.
-For information on, and descriptions of sub-variables, refer to the [GOOS specification sheet](https://www.goosocean.org/index.php?option=com_content&view=article&layout=edit&id=283&Itemid=441) of each respective EOV.
+Additional measurements taken/ observations made of the BioEco EOV(s) selected under <span style="color:gray;">**GOOS Essential Ocean Variables (EOVs)**</span>, should be provided under <span style="color:gray;">**Essential Ocean subvariables (EOV subvariables) & Essential Biodiversity Variables (EBVs)**</span>.
+Non-BioEco EOVs, such as Physics, Biochemistry, and Cross-disciplinary EOVs, should be provided under <span style="color:gray;">**GOOS Physics, Biochemistry, and Cross-disciplinary EOVs**</span>.
+Choose from the drop-down selection and add as many sub-variables as needed.
+For information on, and descriptions of sub-variables, refer to the [GOOS specification sheet](https://www.goosocean.org/index.php?option=com_content&view=article&layout=edit&id=283&Itemid=441) (under development) of each respective EOV.
+Information regarding EBVs are provided by GEO BON [(What are EBVs?)](https://geobon.org/ebvs/what-are-ebvs/), with well-defined descriptions of each EBV at the bottom of the latter webpage.

 ### 4. GeoNode map tool and creating a new map